-All remaining amendments are to be made at the next monthly release of the Australian Rankings.
+All amendments will be made with the next fortnightly release of the Australian Rankings.
 However, Tennis Australia reserves the right to release revised rankings at any time if it determines that the amendments are in the greater best interest of the athletes and the Australian Rankings.